kg-construct/rml-io/section/target-in-rml.md

 as it is specified through the processor's specific configuration file or command line parameters.
-If a mapping document contains at least one Target, the processor will not export generated triples which do not have a Target assigned.
+If a mapping document contains at least one Target, the processor will export the triples to these Targets, triples which do not have one or more Target(s) assigned, are exported to the default target of the processor.

 | Property            | Domain       | Range                |
 | ------------------- | ------------ | -------------------- |